uniVocity/univocity-output-tester/README.md

 This utility works with the following structure:

  1 - For each test class, there should be a directory with the exact same name.

  1.2 - For each test method of the class that produces an output to validate, there should be a file that matches the exact name of the test method.

  2 - Your test class should:

  2.1 - `Extend` from [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

  2.2 - or `contain` an instance of [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

  3 - Your test methods must:

- 3.1 - use the `print` methods provided by the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java) 3.2 - or, store the output results somehow. `StringWriter` and `StringBuilder` are your friends.
+ 3.1 - use the `print` methods provided by the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

+ 3.2 - or, store the output results somehow. `StringWriter` and `StringBuilder` are your friends.
 For convenience, we provided some `print` methods that take your `StringBuilder`s as parameters.

  4 - at the end of the test method, invoke `printAndValidate`, `printAndDontValidate` or `validate`.
 These will print and/or validate the output of your tests.
 The file that matches your test method name will be read and its contents will be compared against the output of your test.
 If a single character is different, your test will fail.

-Note it is not a good practice to print the output of your tests unless you are debugging/trying to demonstrate something to someone (like we did in the following examples).
+**Note:** it is not a good practice to print the output of your tests unless you are debugging/trying to demonstrate something to someone (like we did in the following example).

 ## Using the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java) as a parent class